 What is it?
 Four boys civilly discuss their problems.
 Just kidding, it’s still South Park, except this time comic books are the target of its mockery.

-Why it's so interesting?
-Another sharply hilarious takedown of whatever is getting on Trey Parker and Matt Stone’s nerves.
+Why it's so interesting: South Park: The Fractured But Whole is another sharply hilarious takedown of whatever is getting on Trey Parker and Matt Stone’s nerves.
 Mixing up the combat from the first game - you’ll be able to move across a grid now - and taking on superheroes instead of wizards should give the jokes plenty of extra edge.
 South Park has only been getting better with age, and we’re hoping The Fractured But Whole keeps the trend going.

 What is it?
 Call of Duty WW2 is taking things back to, er, World War 2, along with a new multiplayer version and fresh zombies mode.

 Why it's so interesting: This is where COD built its reputation, and fans have been clamouring for a return to WW2 for years.
 Ironic, considering there was WW2 fatigue only a few years ago.
 Since Battlefield 1 proved that going backwards (in time) can take shooters forward (in quality), this could be a real landmark in the COD franchise.
 Sledgehammer, the developer, is promising realism and a proper buddies of war story in single player, similar to the amazing TV show Band of Brothers.
 The game will hit all the biggest WW2 battles too, taking players all over Europe and through a big chunk of time, across multiple character perspectives.
 Multiplayer is going WW2 too, and there will be a new zombies mode to blast through too.
 There's a Beta coming too, although there's no set date for that.